rycolab/website/content/publication/stoehral-aistats-23/index.md

 # 7 = Thesis; 8 = Patent
 publication_types:
 - '1'

-# Publication name and optional abbreviated publication name.
 publication: '*Proceedings of the 26th International Conference on Artificial Intelligence and Statistics*'
 publication_short: ''

-abstract: "Many dynamical systems in the real world are naturally described by latent states with intrinsic orderings, such as \\\"ally\\\", \\\"neutral\\\", and \\\"\
+abstract: "Many dynamical systems in the real world are naturally described by latent\
-  enemy\\\" relationships in international relations.
-These latent states manifest through countries' cooperative versus conflictual interactions over time.
-State-space models (SSMs) explicitly relate the dynamics of observed measurements to transitions in latent states.
-For discrete data, SSMs commonly do so through a state-to-action emission matrix and a state-to-state transition matrix.
-This paper introduces the Ordered Matrix Dirichlet (OMD) as a prior distribution over ordered stochastic matrices wherein the discrete distribution in the kth row stochastically dominates the (k+1)th, such that probability mass is shifted to the right when moving down rows.
-We illustrate the OMD prior within two SSMs: a hidden Markov model, and a novel dynamic Poisson Tucker decomposition model tailored to international relations data.
-We find that models built on the OMD recover interpretable ordered latent structure without forfeiting predictive performance.
-We suggest future applications to other domains where models with stochastic matrices are popular (e.g., topic modeling), and publish user-friendly code."
+  \ states with intrinsic orderings, such as \\\"ally\\\", \\\"neutral\\\", and \\\
+  \"enemy\\\" relationships in international relations.
+These latent states manifest\
+  \ through countries' cooperative versus conflictual interactions over time.
+State-space\
+  \ models (SSMs) explicitly relate the dynamics of observed measurements to transitions\
+  \ in latent states.
+For discrete data, SSMs commonly do so through a state-to-action\
+  \ emission matrix and a state-to-state transition matrix.
+This paper introduces\
+  \ the Ordered Matrix Dirichlet (OMD) as a prior distribution over ordered stochastic\
+  \ matrices wherein the discrete distribution in the kth row stochastically dominates\
+  \ the (k+1)th, such that probability mass is shifted to the right when moving down\
+  \ rows.
+We illustrate the OMD prior within two SSMs: a hidden Markov model, and\
+  \ a novel dynamic Poisson Tucker decomposition model tailored to international relations\
+  \ data.
+We find that models built on the OMD recover interpretable ordered latent\
+  \ structure without forfeiting predictive performance.
+We suggest future applications\
+  \ to other domains where models with stochastic matrices are popular (e.g., topic\
+  \ modeling), and publish user-friendly code."

 # Summary.
 An optional shortened abstract.
 summary: ''